-While COVID-19 may be the most urgent medical issue at the moment, other diseases and illnesses still present a risk.
+While COVID-19 may be the most urgent medical issue, other diseases and illnesses still present a risk.
 Since Growing Kids staff are not medical professionals, we do not diagnose any person.
-We use symptoms that we can observe or measure to indicate if a person should isolate from the center.
+We use symptoms that we can observe or measure to indicate if a person should not attend the center.
 We will follow a medical professional's specific orders for a person, provided those orders do not violate any Growing Kids policy.

 - Children who are found to be ill while at the center (COVID-19 or other) will be isolated in the front office area until they are picked up.
 Supervision will be maintained.
-Staff who are found ill will isolate until they are able to leave the center. - The isolation area will be cleaned and disinfected according to current guidelines.
-Staff who are cleaning will wear PPE while cleaning. - We cannot keep a child inside during outdoor activities without a doctor's note.
-It is assumed that if a child is well-enough to attend school, he/she can participate in all the planned activities. - The CDC recommends that anyone who is ill should be tested for COVID-19, regardless of vaccination status.
-People who are fully vaccinated and who have been exposed should now get tested and wear a mask until the negative result is received.
-Fully vaccinated people do not have to quarantine.
-This is a change from earlier CDC guidance.
+Staff who are found ill will isolate until they are able to leave the center. - The isolation area will be cleaned and disinfected according to current guidelines. - We cannot keep a child inside during outdoor activities without a doctor's note.
+It is assumed that if a child is well-enough to attend school, he/she can participate in all the planned activities. - A person who has symptoms of COVID-19 should seek a COVID-19 test and isolate until the results are known.

-When an Individual Tests Positive for COVID-19
+When an Individual Tests Positive for COVID-19 and COVID-19 Isolation

+The current COVID-19 isolation protocol can be found on Attachment #1, at the end of this document.
 If an individual tests positive for COVID-19, the Center Management Team handles the center's response, including: